FOR FAMILIES WITH CHILDREN AGES 7–12

 Real Thinking Skills

-- Spotting patterns
+- Spotting patterns and making connections

-- Solving unfamiliar problems
+- Breaking unfamiliar problems into manageable parts

-- Debugging mistakes
+- Finding and fixing mistakes

 "Instead of handing your child another random activity, ThinkQuest Kids gives them a clear mission, a thinking skill to practise, and a simple next step."